vizzuhq/ipyvizzu-story/docs/environments/platform/mercury.md

 )
 story.add_slide(slide2)

 # you can set the width and height (CSS style)

 story.set_size(width="800px", height="480px")

 # you can get the html Story as a string

 html = story.to_html()

-if "animation" is selected:
+if "animation" in selected.value:
-    # you can display the Story with the `play` method
     story.play()
-if "code" is selected:
+if "code" in selected.value:
-    # you can display the html code
     display_html(html)
 ```